JCMexplains/writing-for-success-2023/textbook.md

 To fulfill the requirements of good primary support, the information you choose must meet the following standards:

-**Be specific.** The main points you make about your thesis and the examples you use to expand on those points need to be specific.
+**Be specific**.
+The main points you make about your thesis and the examples you use to expand on those points need to be specific.
 Use specific examples to provide the evidence and to build upon your general ideas.
 These types of examples give your reader something narrow to